 Here we are near the end of this book and we're talking about the subject that most teachers start a basic physics course with — units.
-In 1899, not long after Max Planck proposed his radical theory of energy quantization, he also proposed building a system of "natural units" («natürliche Maasseinheiten») from a few of the more important constants in physics: the speed of light, the universal gravitational constant, and the two recently identified constants that later came to be known by their discoverers: the Planck and Boltzmann constants.
+In 1899, at the time when Max Planck first proposed his radical theory of energy quantization, he also proposed building a system of "natural units" (natürliche Maasseinheiten) from a few of the more important constants in physics: the speed of light, the universal gravitational constant, and the two recently identified constants that later came to be known by their discoverers: the Planck and Boltzmann constants.
 The significance of these quantities is now know to be more than just a way to get the units to work out.
 The big four fundamental physical constants each tell us something different about the nature of reality.

 c = 299,792,458 m/s

 The speed of light in a vacuum is a value dictated by nature and thus is a natural unit for speed.
 It is the universal "speed limit".
 Nothing may travel faster than the speed of light in a vacuum — not even light itself.
 Even before we entered the information age, it was recognized that material objects and photons of electromagnetic radiation are, in essence, carriers of information.
 The speed of light is then a restriction on the speed at which information may travel.
 More on information theory later.

 G = 6.67430 × 10−11 N m2/kg2